Eichel scores 2 in Sabres 5-2 win over Maple Leafs

 Eichel capped the second-period run by scoring on a snapshot from the right circle with 6:48 left.

-McElhinney got up immediately.
-With Andersen not on the bench, it was unclear who would have had to play in net if Toronto required a third goalie.

-As in the past, there was a very large ''Go, Leafs, Go!'' chanting Maple Leafs contingent which made the trip across the Niagara River.
-And this group was additionally charged up and in a celebratory mood given Toronto's surge that has put the team in a position to clinch just its second playoff berth in 12 seasons.
+Thanks to the Maple Leafs fans making the trip across the Niagara River, the Sabres enjoyed a playoff-like atmosphere at a time they're in jeopardy of missing the postseason for a sixth consecutive year.

 During the pregame skate, several fans unfurled a large banner reading ''MITCH!!!'' in honor of Maple Leafs rookie Mitchell Marner behind the Sabres bench.

-The Maple Leafs-fan-generated buzz began to subside during a first period that featured a flurry of goals scored over a short stretch.

-After O'Reilly opened the scoring 7:05 in by redirecting Tyler Ennis' pass through the crease and in off Andersen's skate, the teams traded goals in a 15-second span some 2 1/2 minutes later.

-The large number of Maple Leafs fans in the stands were still celebrating when Kane scored the go-ahead goal.
-Zach Bogosian's shot from the right point was stopped by Andersen, but he couldn't control the rebound.
-The puck dribbled into the slot, where Kane outmuscled defender Alexey Marchenko, and wrapped a shot inside the left post.

-It was Kane's 26th goal of the season, all of which have come in his past 51 games.
+At one point, the Sabres turned up the volume on the music played between whistles to drown out the pro-Toronto chants.

+The Sabres then did their part to mute their opposing fans further.

+O'Reilly opened the scoring.
+And then after Brown tied the game 9:30 in, Kane responded by scoring 15 seconds later.

+With five minutes left, many of the Toronto fans had exited the building.

+''That's the fun part,'' said Sabres forward Tyler Ennis. ''The goal is to keep it quiet.''

-NOTES: Sabres RW Kyle Okposo had two assists in returning after missing 10 games with a rib injury, while Kulikov played his 500th game in returning after missing nine with an upper-body injury. ...
+NOTES: Sabres RW Kyle Okposo had two assists in returning after missing 10 games with a rib injury.
+Kulikov played his 500th game in returning after missing nine with an upper-body injury. ...
 Maple Leafs C William Nylander assisted on Matthews' goal to extend his rookie franchise-record streak to 11 games in which he has four goals and nine assists. ...
 Buffalo recalled D Brady Austin from AHL Rochester, and demoted RW Hudson Fasching.

 UP NEXT